Dr. Hannah Evans

-Dr. Hannah Evans, Research Associate & National Speaker
+Dr. Hannah Evans (she/her), Research Associate & National Speaker

 Dr. Hannah Evans is a sociologist who specializes in how racial and cultural socialization shape religiosity in adolescence and emerging adulthood.
 Prior to joining Springtide, Hannah earned her PhD in Sociology from Baylor University and served as a postdoctoral fellow with the Hartford Institute for Religion Research.
 She also spent over a decade working with teens and college students, both inside and outside the classroom.